⭒ The AI Security Market Has an Offensive-Defensive Mismatch

 First, let's clarify what we mean by "AI security," since it's become an overloaded term.
 When people say "AI security," they might be referring to

-- Attacking systems that have AI/ML models deployed, where you use traditional security research techniques to find vulnerabilities in systems that have an ML model deployed.
+- Attacking systems that have AI/ML models deployed, where you use traditional security research techniques, not necessarily AI tools, to find vulnerabilities in systems that have an ML model deployed.

-- AI safety/alignment, the kind of work that Anthropic and alignment researchers do, where the LLM itself is the system being investigated.
+- AI safety/alignment, the kind of work that some frontier labs brand their mission around and that alignment researchers do, where the LLM itself is the system being investigated.
 The difference with this fourth tribe of researchers and the third tribe, is that they consider a broader threat model and longer time horizons questions like "could AI be misused to develop bioweapons? will we have nation-state actors?" whereas the third tribe focuses more on immediate, concrete vulnerabilities like "can I get a shell?" "can I publish a CVE?" within the traditional CIAAN quintet (Confidentiality, Integrity, Availability, plus Authentication and Non-repudiation).

 This post focuses primarily on the first two tribes, which is AI as a tool for offensive vs. defensive security work.
 The last two tribes are equally important, just outside the scope of this post.